-Note that the physical wiring contacts are available for both Relay 1 and Relay 2 in Normally Open and Normally Closed configurations.
+Note that the physical wiring contacts are available for Relay 1 in Normally Open and Normally Closed configurations.

 Note the specifications for the power limits of the relays.
 It may be necessary to connect appliances via an additional contactor if power requirements exceed the relay power limit specification.